 Origins are Important

 If you’re here, you’re probably somewhat familiar with (or, at least interested in) the story of Ventile.
 There are obsessively deep internet rabbit holes dedicated to archived Military gear.
-Safe to say, there’s a lot of literature out there.
 Here’s an abridged history.

-Before the The Royal Air Force commissioned them to create flight suits, scientists from The Shirley Institute created Ventile as a substitute for flax yarn.
+Scientists from The Shirley Institute created Ventile as a substitute for flax yarn.
 Originally used to line fire hoses, the water proof fiber they’d invented proved perfect for preventing downed British pilots from succumbing to hypothermia in the frigid waters of the North Atlantic in the early stages of the Second World War.
-The high-tech Ventile immersion suits created for the RAF were flexible enough to feel comfortable in the cockpit - but warm enough to provide protection when wet.
+The high-tech Ventile immersion suits created for the R.A.F. were flexible enough to feel comfortable in the cockpit - but warm enough to provide protection when wet.

 Preparation and intentionality become necessary at our edges, whether they be above the English Channel or atop the Himalayas.
-Tenzig Norgay, Sir Edmund Hillary, and the rest of the team on John Hunt’s 1953 Everest expedition realized they needed gear made from fabric dually capable of insulation and mobility.
+Sir Edmund Hillary and the rest of the team on John Hunt’s 1953 Everest expedition realized they needed gear made from fabric dually capable of insulation and mobility.

 The key here for Ventile is its breathability.
 Natural fibers make great insulators.
 A lot of materials are waterproof - but they're often sweaty on the inside, barring insulation holes.
 And how protective, or waterproof is a jacket with holes cut for breathability?
 Why climb a mountain in a waterproof plastic bag?

 Independent of Talbot’s search, Stotz and Co., a Swiss manufacturer, began their own weave, dye and finish process, producing their own "Ventile" fabric.
 It was called “EtaProof”.
-After months of research and development, Stotz and Co.'s began to produce EtaProof for consumer goods.
-Shortly there after, Stotz and Co. became the world leader in “Ventile” production.
+After months of research and development, Stotz and Co. began to produce EtaProof for consumer goods.
+Shortly thereafter, Stotz and Co. became the world leader in “Ventile” production.
 In fact, their EtaProof weave was so fantastic that Talbot Weaving began ordering their licensed Ventile from the Swiss manufacturer.

 The owner operators of Talbot Weaving retired in 2017.
-Stotz and Co. acquired the naming rights to Ventile shortly thereafter.
+Stotz and Co. subsequently acquired the naming rights to Ventile.

 So a made in the USA brand is looking to make a trench coat, using British technology, which was subsequently outsourced, and eventually sold to a Swiss manufacturer?

-American Trench takes material personally.
-When it comes to outerwear, it comes down to quality and performance.
-And nothing performs better than Ventile.
+American Trench takes our materials seriously.
+When it comes to outerwear, quality and performance are paramount.
+And, simply put, nothing performs better than Ventile.
 We mentioned this earlier but natural fibers have many benefits, but in outerwear the biggest may be breathability.
 Again, waterproofing is important, but not uncommon among outerwear.
 But synthetic waterproof gear tends to be a sweat bag; Natural fibers are remarkably breezy despite remaining well insulated.